Tavern: Former Yugoslavia

-Czech Republic & Slovakia
+Czech Republic and Slovakia

 The most frequent Czech translation of tavern or pub is "hospoda".
 It comes out from hospodář (landlord) and is also close to hostitel (host), host (guest) and hostina (dinner, banquet).
 And also to Russian gospodin (master, lord, sir) and, not to forget, to hospitality.
 Traditionally, "hospoda" or "hostinec" were full-fledged facilities, providing lodging, meals and drink, an inn.
 In modern times, the meaning of the word has a bit narrowed.
 Nevertheless, it is used colloquially to denote both traditional restaurants where people go to eat, and bars, where people mainly go to drink and socialize.
-"Hospoda" is nowadays a very widespread but only colloquiall word, while "hostinec" or "pohostinství" were often official names of such establishment in the 20th century, now a bit obsolete.
+"Hospoda" is nowadays a very widespread but only colloquial word, while "hostinec" or "pohostinství" were often official names of such establishment in the 20th century, now a bit obsolete.
 "Hospoda" could be with meals served or without, typically with tapped beer.
 (This term is not used for wine bars.)
 As drinking beer is an important part of the Czech culture, inviting to "hospoda" generally means: "let's go and have a drink together, let's meet, chat, and socialize…".
-It is often equiped with a TV, billiards table, darts etc. Pubs serve both local regulars as well as excursionists, tourists and other guests.
+It is often equipped with a TV, billiards table, darts etc. Pubs serve both local regulars as well as excursionists, tourists and other guests.

 Establishments specialized primarily in the consumption of beer (beer bars) are called "výčep" ("výčap" in Slovak), expressively "nálevna", or "pajzl" (from German Baisel, originally from Jidish).
 "Knajpa" (from German) is an expressive word, and "krčma" is rather archaic in Czech.
 The word "taverna" (from Italian) is understood as a foreign term for establishment from South-European cultures, especially Greek or Italian.

 In Moravia, especially South Moravia, this social role is rather fulfilled by "wine cellars".

 Slovak language prefers the word "krčma" as a neutral colloquial term for pubs and restaurants.
 It is an old panslavic word.

 Asia

+India

+The city, Mughalsarai meant Mughal Tavern.
+It was said to be a tavern on the Grand Trunk Road.